Cabletwitch – band feat; Eric Blakemore (voc) (ex Deluge). More info req’d

 China Crisis – band 1979-90, feat; Gary Daly (voc), Eddie Lundon (gtr), Gazza Johnson (bass), Kevin Wilkinson (drms) (ex Those Naughty Lumps).
 Orig Drummer was Dave Reilly (ex Screaming Addicts, later Faction), also feat; Martin Green (sax) (ex Numbers 28, White Russians, Black).
 Formed by school friends Lundon & Daly.
 Signed to Virgin, rel LP ‘Flaunt The Imperfection’ (1985).
 Also feat; Eddie Robinson (bass) (ex Trans Am, Déjà vu) at some point

 Chinese Religion – Birkenhead band.
-Feat; Paul Cavanagh (gtr) (later on Balcony); Derek Jones (bass) (later of York band Fabulous Salamander); Dave (voc) sorry Dave can’t remember surname; Justin (drms).
+Feat; Paul Cavanagh (gtr) (later of Balcony); Derek Jones (bass) (later of York band Fabulous Salamander); Dave Lee (voc) who sadly died May11; Justin Stavely (drms) (later Wild Swans, Roulade).
 Disbanded 1981.
-Appeared ‘Street To Street Vol 2’ comp (Open Eye recs Sep81), rel 7″ My Motive b/w Music Box (on Perchance 1981).
+Appeared ‘Street To Street Vol 2’ comp (Open Eye recs Sep81), rel 7″ My Motive b/w Music Box (on Perchance May81). (spotify)

 Chione – electro latin pop band (formed 2003), feat; Natalie Reeves (voc) (daughter of Carl Eaton ex Ponderosa Glee Boys), Karl Owen (gtr), Tom Lawrence (gtr), Andy Crawford (bass), Paul Price(drms).
 Oilivia Parry also does live b.voc.
 Rec 1st demo Is This What You Meant (website)